w3c/window-management/security_and_privacy.md

 This API proposes exposing about 10-18 new properties for each connected screen, most of which directly correlate with underlying platform configuration data.
-See `ScreenAdvanced` for all properties exposed and their respective utility.
+See `ScreenDetailed` for all properties exposed and their respective utility.

 ## 2.7 Does this specification allow an origin access to sensors on a user’s device?